-- 4.22.
-RSK were commissioned by Wallace to review Arup's analysis and categorisation of land off Smithy Brow.
-The full assessment by RSK is attached as an appendix and should be read in conjunction with these representations. - 4.23.
-RSK have provided a review of landscape and visual effects and is based on the broad principles established in the following best practice guidance: - The Landscape Institute and the Institute of Environmental Management and Assessment (2013) Guidelines for Landscape and Visual Impact Assessment, Third Edition (GLVIA3); and - Scottish Natural Heritage and the Countryside Agency (2002) Landscape Character Assessment: Guidance for England and Scotland. - 4.24.
-The analysis considers the preliminary baseline conditions of the proposed development context but does not attempt to score the significance of potential effects; however, it does identify potential issues for further consideration in subsequent design proposals.
+- 4.25.
+RSK were commissioned by Wallace to review Arup's analysis and categorization of land off Cherry Lane.
+The full assessment by RSK is attached as an appendix and should be read in conjunction with these representations. - 4.26.
+RSK have provided a review of landscape and visual effects and is based on the broad principles established in the following best practice guidance: - The Landscape Institute and the Institute of Environmental Management and Assessment (2013) Guidelines for Landscape and Visual Impact Assessment, Third Edition (GLVIA3); and - Scottish Natural Heritage and the Countryside Agency (2002) Landscape Character Assessment: Guidance for England and Scotland. - 4.27.
+The analysis considers the preliminary baseline conditions of the proposed development context but does not attempt to score the significance of potential effects; however, it does identify potential issues for further consideration in subsequent design proposals. - 4.28.
+A high-level desk based review of landscape designations and policy has been undertaken along with a desk-based study of aerial imagery and Ordnance Survey mapping. - 4.29.
+A site survey was undertaken on Wednesday 20th September 2017; the weather conditions were predominantly cloudy with good visibility.